RBS to take knife to investment bank, jobs

 It will include the sale or closure of some businesses, such as cash equities and other parts of the Hoare Govett corporate broking business, the source said.
 Some parts of GBM will be merged with payments business Global Transaction Services (GTS), which shares many customers with GBM.

-Australia and New Zealand Banking group and Commonwealth Bank of Australia are considering bidding for parts of Royal Bank of Scotland's Australian unit, two sources with knowledge of the issue said on Thursday.

-Some 46 billion pounds of taxpayer cash was pumped in to save RBS during the financial crisis, and Chancellor George Osborne last month told the bank to shrink GBM further to become less risky, even after halving in size in the last three years.
+Some 46 billion pounds ($70.6 billion) of taxpayer cash was pumped in to save RBS during the financial crisis, and UK finance minister George Osborne last month told the bank to shrink GBM further to become less risky, even after halving in size in the last three years.

 The latest move could cut more than a fifth of GBM's 18,900 staff.